Nastia Liukin Lifts Leg In Black Spandex Bodysuit During Yoga Workout

-Nastia Liukin reminded her fans just how flexible she is by flaunting her impressive yoga skills in her latest Instagram upload.
+Nastia Liukin reminded fans just how flexible she is by flaunting some impressive yoga skills in her latest Instagram upload.
 The Olympic gymnast showed off her athletic body in front of the camera as she got some exercise in.

-Nastia — who boasts 5 Olympic gold medals — looked graceful and elegant as she lifted one of her legs up high in the air behind her.
+Nastia — who boasts five Olympic gold medals — looked graceful and elegant as she lifted one of her legs up high in the air behind her.
 She had her back arched and one hand pulled back to grab her foot.
 The other hand was stretched out in front of her.

 The move may have seemed impressive to most, but her adorable dog didn’t seem to be amused.
 He sat next to her on the floor and looked back at the camera as Nastia showed off her skills in a black spandex bodysuit.